cypress-io/cypress/docs/source/faq/questions/general-questions.md

 **Capybara**

 The a `Ruby` specific tool that allows you to write integration tests for your web application is {% url "Capybara" http://teamcapybara.github.io/capybara/ %}.
 In the Rails world, this is the *go-to* tool for testing your application.
-It uses `Selenium` (or another headless driver) to interact with browsers.
+It uses {% url "SauceLabs" https://saucelabs.com/ %} (or another headless driver) to interact with browsers.
 It's API consists of commands that query for DOM elements, perform user actions, navigate around, etc.

 Cypress essentially replaces Capybara because it does all of these things and much more.
 The difference is that instead of testing your application in a GUI-less console, you'd see your application at all times.
 You'd never have to take a screenshot to debug because all commands instantly provide you the state of your application while they run.
 Upon any command failing, you'll get a human-readable error explaining why it failed.
 There's no "guessing" when debugging.